 - A. The SPNRD and North Platte Natural Resources District (NPNRD) began work on a regional ground water model, Western Water Use Model (WWUM), for the two Districts in 2009.
-This regional model will build upon the modeling work that was completed during SPNRD and NPNRD's time spent participating in COHYST.
+This regional model builds upon the modeling work that was completed during SPNRD and NPNRD's time spent participating in COHYST.
 The SPNRD and NPNRD share a ground water modeler, Thad Kuntz, P.G., with Adaptive Resources, Inc. - B. The SPNRD, Twin Platte Natural Resources District (TPNRD), and NDNR worked together on a recharge project with Western Irrigation District.
-During the spring of 2015 the SPNRD diverted water thirty-one (31) days for the recharge project during excess flows on the South Platte River.
-Also, in the fall of 2015 the SPNRD diverted water five (5) days for another recharge project during excess flows on the South Platte River.
-A project summary for the TPNRD and SPNRD Re-use pits and canal recharge projects for 2015 has not yet been prepared.
+During the spring of 2016 the SPNRD diverted water thirty-six (36) days for the recharge project during excess

-C. The SPNRD, NPNRD and the TPNRD in September of 2013 applied for a Nebraska Environmental Trust grant for the Hydrogeology of Western Nebraska.
+- flows on the South Platte River.
+A project summary for the TPNRD and SPNRD Re-use pits and canal recharge projects for 2016 has not yet been prepared. - C. The SPNRD, NPNRD and the TPNRD in September of 2013 applied for a Nebraska Environmental Trust grant for the Hydrogeology of Western Nebraska.
 This grant will be used to evaluate oil and gas logs to help better determine the base of the Ogallala Aquifer.